gimi-q/tdd-demo/README.md

 I can view the following stats for every question:

 How many times it has been answered correctly
-How many times it has been answered incorr
+How many times it has been answered incorrectly